 We have devised a perfect plan for things to see in Nashville in one day.
-Tourists should start at Ryman Auditorium for a self-guided tour, then hop on the Hop On Hop Off Trolley tour that passes by – and allows guests to hop off at – the city’s top attractions (including Hattie B’s – so plan ahead and order your Hot Chicken for pick up to avoid waiting in line!).
+Tourists should start at Ryman Auditorium for a self-guided tour.
+After the tour, hop on the Hop On Hop Off Trolley tour to see the city’s top attractions (including Hattie B’s – so plan ahead and order your Hot Chicken for pick up to avoid waiting in line!).
 Join a late afternoon line dancing lesson at Wildhorse Saloon and then end your day at the hoppin’ bars on Lower Broadway.

 2-Day Nashville Itinerary

-With 48 hours in Nashville visitors have a lot more time for sightseeing – but ultimately, your interests will determine how you spend your two days in Nashville.
 For us, the best 2 Days in Nashville Itinerary can be planned quite simply.
-In fact, we recommend following Days 1 and 2 in our above outlined 3 perfect days in Nashville.
+In fact, we recommend following Days 1 and 2 exactly as outlined in our above 3 perfect days in Nashville.

 Nashville Itinerary 4 Days

-Creating a 4 Days in Nashville Itinerary allows for ample time to see the top sights – and more!
-To plan a 4-Day Nashville Itinerary, we recommend following our detailed outline for what to do in Nashville for 3 days – then, on the last day, take one of he short trips from Nashville, Tn (either to Jack Daniel’s Distillery, Memphis or the Civil War sites).
+To plan a 4-Day Nashville Itinerary, we recommend following our detailed outline for what to do in Nashville for 3 days – then, on the last day, take one of he short trips from Nashville (either to Jack Daniel’s Distillery, Memphis or the Civil War sites).

 5-Day Nashville Itinerary

-With 5 Days in Nashville, visitors can really get a good feel for the city!
-To plan your Nashville Itinerary 5 Days, we recommend following our tips for a 4-Day trip to Nashville – then, on the last day, explore some of the vibrant neighborhoods – like 12 South – and then go to one of the city’s museums (like the Johnny Cash Museum if you skipped it on Day 3!).
+To plan your Nashville Itinerary 5 Days, we recommend following our tips for a 4-Day trip to Nashville – then, on the last day, explore some of the vibrant neighborhoods – like 12 South.
+End your trip by visiting one of the city’s museums (like the Johnny Cash Museum if you skipped it on Day 3!).

 If you are planning a longer Tennessee Vacation Itinerary, Nashville is the perfect place to start.
-To create a One-Week Itinerary, use our 3-Day Itinerary for Nashville, then add two other cities (such as Jackson and Memphis or head toward the Great Smoky Mountains and visit Pigeon Forge and Gatlinburg).
+To create a One-Week Itinerary, use our 3-Day Itinerary for Nashville, then add two other destinations.
+I

 Top Tips For Your Nashville Itinerary